Jasc92/infinite-tower.github.io/ACTIVE_ABILITIES_FEATURE.md

 ---

+### Balancing Considerations
+- Ability effects intentionally sound potent, but their power is gated behind moderate/long cooldowns and short durations.
+- During implementation, we should:
+  - Start with conservative numbers (e.g., trim % bonuses by 10-15%) and iterate with playtesting.
+  - Prevent stacking abuse (one ability at a time, no relic chains that reset cooldown infinitely).
+  - Ensure ability buffs respect existing caps (attack speed max 6.0, crit max 75%, lifesteal max 40%).
+  - Provide VFX feedback without overloading the player (clear indicator when active vs. on cooldown).

+---

 ### Proposed Active Abilities (12 concepts)
 Each ability includes a suggested cooldown, effect, and a short note on intended synergies.